AdobeDocs/experience-manager-cloud-service.en/help/implementing/deploying/overview.md

 ## Maintenance Tasks Configuration in Source Control {#maintenance-tasks-configuration-in-source-control}

 Maintenance Task configurations must be persisted in source control because the **Tools > Operations** screen is not available in Cloud environments.
 This benefit ensures that changes are intentionally persisted rather than reactively applied and forgotten.
-See [Maintenance Task article](/help/operations/maintenance.md) for additional information.
+See [Maintenance Tasks in AEM as a Cloud Service](/help/operations/maintenance.md) for additional information.